 Unifying the two narratives

 So how do we tell a good player story and a good explicit story together?
-By knowing this: the best game storytelling is when the explicit story is indistinguishable from the player story.
+By knowing this: the strongest game storytelling is when the explicit story is nearly indistinguishable from the player story.

 Ideally, when you play a game, you should never have to ask yourself, "What am I supposed to be doing?"
 In a good game, what you are supposed to do should intersect with what you want to do.
 If the emotions and motivations you feel while playing a game feel natural within the context of the game, then something amazing has happened.